And so it came to pass! An interview with our Founder14th April 2014

 and that’s how thinking bob began?

 Pretty much, I got sick of wanting to go to things like pub quizzes and not being able to get a team together.
 I thought it would be great to have something where you just turn up and join in and actually click with people around you at a personality level as well as interest; something where going out on your own was a positive thing.
 As I couldn’t find what I was looking for, I started it myself!
 I thought it would be great to have events across the capital that enabled people to meet easily doing interactive stuff rather than just going to the pub.
-Although nearly all our events involve a drink or 2, they have a cerebral nature and actually get people using that useful brain.
+Although nearly all our events involve a drink or two, they have a cerebral nature and actually get people using that useful brain.
 The thing that makes thinking bob special is the way we connect people by personality traits not interests.
 Just because two people like to eat Japanese food or go to the movies doesn’t mean they’ll really understand each other.

 Can you tell us how do you do this?